fallahn/crogine/samples/golf/assets/golf/courses/file_format.md

         target = 22, 172 //initial direction which the player should be looking when the hole is loaded.
 Usually the pin, but can be different if hole is sharp dogleg tee = 243, 30 //XY coordinates on the map file to the tee par = 3 //par for this hole.

+        prop
+        {
+            position = 70,0,45 //position relative to the hole model origin rotation = 45 //rotation around the Y axis model = "assets/golf/models/cart.cmt" //path to a model description to use as a prop }
     }

 The map file contains metadata about the hole stored as an image.
 The image is stored with a scale of one pixel per metre.
 In other words each pixel represents one metre square on the course grid.
 The XY coordinates of the image, starting at the bottom left, are mapped to the X, -Z coordinates of the 3D world.
 Map sizes are fixed at 320 pixels but 200 pixels.